Brown was the representative for Michigan’s 3rd congressional district and was a Republican. He served from 1967 to 1978.

 - H.Res.
 1106 (95th): A resolution amending rule XIII of the Rules of the House to ...

 - H.R.
 11800 (95th): A bill to amend the Administrative Procedure Act to require each agency ...

 - H.R.
 11799 (95th): A bill to amend the Bank Holding Company Act of 1956 to ...

 - H.R.
 11593 (95th): A bill to defer from income certain amounts deferred pursuant to State ...

-From Jan 1967 to Oct 1978, Brown missed 474 of 5,412 roll call votes, which is 8.8%.
-This is worse than the median of 8.0% among the lifetime records of representatives serving in Oct 1978.
+From Jan 1967 to Oct 1978, Brown missed 499 of 5,460 roll call votes, which is 9.1%.
+This is on par with the median of 8.8% among the lifetime records of representatives serving in Oct 1978.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.